learn-academy-2021-charlie/week-6-assessment-kel-man/interview-questions.md

               passed params to direct it to the `edit` or `show` methods, but can also be used without params in order to access the index of all entries.

   Researched answer:
+              My answer above is based off the assumption that we are referring specifically to Rails routes, and limiting the scope of the question as such.
+That being said, every API call must include parameters of some sort.
+The "fetch" call built into most browsers always requires a "document type" parameter, typically "application/json."